kestra-io/docs/content/blogs/2023-10-26-top-data-orchestration-platforms.md

 That being said, Airflow isn't without its flaws.
 Here are some you might find annoying:
 - **Limited to Python** -  Writing workflows depends entirely on Python.
 Sure, this means you can use all data science libraries Python has to offer, but many companies don't want to be locked into a single programming language.
 This will pose a big problem if you need a more scalable language, or have a team of engineers that prefer a different technology.
 - **Deployment could be easier** - You'll need substantial DevOps skills to ensure Airflow is running smoothly.
 Further, Airflow doesn't work in a Windows environment, which might be an issue for you if you're testing it locally.
 Docker image is a way to go here.
+But, you can go with the managed route with Astronomer or Cloud Composer if you don't have a DevOps specialist.
 - **Scheduling isn't the best** - You can only use data schedulers and manual triggers for starting an Airflow task, which means you won't be able to trigger the same task twice if you don't double the tasks.
 - **Resource requirements** - Airflow can be resource-intensive in terms of memory and CPU usage.
 This might be a concern for you if you have limited computing resources and expect workflow complexity to grow in the future.